Book – In the Sphere of Silence (Summary)

 Published in – 2005

-The sphere of silence is one of the shortest and yet immensely impactful books I have read on the significance of Silence and its benefits in all aspects of life, whether we are looking at advancing our career or elevating our personal life.
+The Sphere of Silence is one of the shortest and most immensely impactful books I have read on the significance of Silence and its benefits whether we are looking at advancing our careers or elevating our personal lives.

-Vijay Eswaran claims that Silence when practiced diligently, can be a very powerful tool.
-It is not oriented to any one religion, it is accepted universally and practiced by almost all faiths on the planet.
+Vijay Eswaran claims that, when practiced diligently, Silence can be a potent tool.
+It is not oriented to any religion; it is accepted universally and practiced by almost all faiths.

-Eventually, it helps in becoming better at understanding who we are, what we are, and in particular why we are here.
-This in turn will bring us to who we can be.
+Eventually, it helps us better understand who we are, what we are, and, in particular, why we are here.
+This, in turn, will bring us to who we can be.

 About the Book –

-In the Sphere of silence is more than just goal setting, a common practice.
-Goals are moving targets and it changes as our ability to analyze and the project grows.
+In the Sphere of Silence, it is more than just goal setting, a common practice.
+Goals are moving targets, changing as our ability to analyze and the project grows.

-In this silent 1 hour retreat every day we don’t only set goals, we start with reflecting on yesterday, before setting goals for the day so that we can amend our act to make sure we accomplish any undone goals today.
+In this silent 1 hour retreat every day, we don’t only set goals; we start with reflecting on yesterday before setting goals for the day so that we can amend our act to ensure we accomplish any undone goals today.

-The author divides one hour into three parts, namely Duly, Knowledge, and Devotion, and claims that it is the combination of these three that makes the sphere of silence the most powerful tool to succeed in both business and in life.
+The author divides one hour into three parts, namely Duly, Knowledge, and Devotion, and claims that the combination of these three makes the sphere of Silence the most powerful tool to succeed in both business and life.

 1) DUTY –

-Here we spend the first 30 minutes, dividing further into 3 blocks of10 minutes.
+Here, we spend the first 30 minutes dividing further into three blocks of 10 minutes.

-- First 10 minutes to retrospect yesterday or last 24 hours, contemplating what was done, what wasn’t.
-How could have been better.
+- The first 10 minutes to retrospect yesterday or the last 24 hours, contemplating what was done and what wasn’t.
+How could it have been better?
 As mentioned in the book – Retrospection, when done diligently, will reveal that we generally don’t make new mistakes.
 We merely repeat old ones.

-- Next 10 minutes we allocated to decide goals for the day.
-Don’t confuse this with to-do list, but this is crucial activity that aligns with our long terms goals.
+- The following 10 minutes are allocated to decide goals for the day.
+Please don’t confuse this with a to-do list; this activity aligns with our long-term goals.

-- Last 10 minutes are given for noting our long term goals further dividing in three parts.
+- The last 10 minutes are given for noting our long-term goals, further divided into three parts.

-- The author insists on writing this every day to cement it in our minds and keep our actions aligned with our goals.
-This serves as a daily reminder and inspires us to wake up and face the day and thrive for becoming better.
+- The author insists on writing this daily to cement it in our minds and keep our actions aligned with our goals.
+This daily reminder inspires us to wake up, face the day, and strive to improve.

-- Goals may change from time to time as we experience life and our perspective broadens as we move along.
+- Goals may change occasionally as we experience life, and our perspective broadens as we move along.
 Each part of this exercise and its significance is nicely explained in the book.

 2) KNOWLEDGE –

-In part two of this one hour, Vijay Eswaran suggests spending 20 minutes for acquiring knowledge.
+In part two of this one hour, Vijay Eswaran suggests spending 20 minutes acquiring knowledge.

-Pick a book for the sake of pursuit of knowledge read for 15 minutes try to remember key points and note them down in the book in the next 5 minutes.
+Pick a book for the sake of the pursuit of knowledge.
+Read for 15 minutes, try remembering key points, and note them in the text in the next 5 minutes.

-- It increases our short term memory, which is significant component in holding meaningful conversation at work or outside work.
+- It increases our short-term memory, a significant component in holding meaningful conversations at or outside work.

-- As you finish the book, at the end you will have summary of book written by yourself for future reference.
+- As you finish the book, at the end, you will have a summary of the text written by yourself for future reference.

-- Reading is one of most common habit of highly successful people in all aspect of life and it allows an access of great minds to anyone who wants to learn from the best.
+- Reading is one of the most common habits of highly successful people in all aspects of life, and it allows access to great minds to anyone who wants to learn from the best.

-- When we read from a perspective of making notes, our focus and comprehension improves drastically.
+- When we read from the perspective of making notes, our focus and comprehension improve drastically.

 3) DEVOTION –

-These last ten minutes have to be utilized in commune with God without speech.
-Though it also needs to be written down.
-One may put down all the questions that concern him or it can be used as a confession.
-It needs to be heart to heart conversation.
+These last ten minutes must be utilized in communing with God without speech.
+However, it also needs to be written down.
+One may put down all the questions that concern him, or it can be used as a confession.
+It needs to be a heart-to-heart conversation.